 Existing EU rules setting minimum standards for vehicle checks date back to 1977, with only minor updates.
 Cars, driver behaviour and technology have developed a lot since then.

-The new proposals
+The new directives

-Key elements of the new proposals include
+Key elements of the new directives include

 In all cases, the directives set common EU wide minimum standards for vehicle checks with Member States free to go further if appropriate.